 GCP: the verdict

 It’s clear Google is on a mission to be the number one.
 Google Cloud has a vast selection of services for different use cases.
 Spinning up and tearing down resources takes seconds rather than minutes.
 But GCP is also newer to the game, and we see that as well.
-Certain services are still minimal and in need of additional features.

 Back to overview